ipspace/netlab/docs/netlab/initial.md

 ## Initial Device Configurations

 Initial device configurations are created from inventory data and templates in `netsim/ansible/templates/initial` directory.
-Device-specific configuration template is selected using `ansible_network_os` value (making IOSv and CSR 1000v templates identical).
+Device-specific configuration template is selected using `network_device_type` or `ansible_network_os` value (making IOSv and CSR 1000v templates identical).
+See [](../dev/config/deploy.md) for more details.

 The following initial configuration parameters are supported: